 Do not overthink this.
 Answer three questions:

 - Who are your best three clients?
-What industry are they in?
-What size?
-What role hired you?
+What industry, what size, what role hired you?

-- What service do you deliver best?
-Not everything you offer — the one thing you are genuinely great at.
+- What do you deliver best?
+Not everything you offer.
+The one thing you are genuinely great at.

 - What result do you consistently produce?
-“We increase email revenue by 40 percent for e-commerce brands” is an ICP.
+“We increase email revenue for e-commerce brands” is an ICP.
 “We help businesses grow” is not.

 Day 2: Set up your outbound tool (15 minutes)

-Day 3: Review AI-generated prospect list and messaging (15 minutes)
+Day 3: Review the AI prospect list and messaging (15 minutes)

-Your AI tool will have generated a list of prospects matching your ICP and drafted personalized messages for each.
+Your tool will have generated a prospect list matching your ICP and drafted personalized messages.
 Spend 15 minutes reviewing:

 - Are these the right companies?
 If not, tighten your ICP filters.

 - Are the messages on-brand?
-Adjust the tone, add your signature talking points, tweak anything that does not sound like you.
+Adjust tone, add your talking points, tweak anything that does not sound like you.

 - Are the personalization angles relevant?
-The AI should be referencing real things about each prospect — their recent posts, company news, tech stack, or hiring patterns.
+The AI should reference real details: recent posts, company news, tech stack, or hiring patterns.

 Day 4: Launch your first campaign (10 minutes)

 Check your inbox and LinkedIn for replies.
 Respond to interested prospects and book discovery calls.
-Forward any objections back to your AI tool for follow-up sequence optimization.
+Feed any objections back into your follow-up sequences.

 Frequently asked questions about lead generation for marketing agencies